 Students who already hold a bachelor’s degree have the option of either earning a second degree or a “certificate of study.”
 Certificate of study students who do not have to meet the General Education (GE) requirements in the curriculum.
 We encourage those with B.S. degrees (who qualify) to consider the Coordinated Grad Track as well.

-ASCP Board of Registry Certification Exam results for OSU MLS Program:
+ASCP Board of Registry Certification Exam results for Ohio State's MLS Program:

 Facilities Available for Clinical Internships